Stoxum/casinocoin-dev-portal/content/transactions/offercreate.md

 You can determine the final disposition of an offer with an `Expiration` as soon as you see a fully-validated ledger with a close time equal to or greater than the expiration time.

 **Note:** Since only new transactions can modify the ledger, an expired offer can stay on the ledger after it becomes inactive.
-The offer is treated as unfunded and has no effect, but it can continue to appear in results (for example, from the [ledger_entry](reference-casinocoind.html#ledger-entry) command).
+The offer is treated as unfunded and has no effect, but it can continue to appear in results (for example, from the [ledger_entry](reference-stoxumd.html#ledger-entry) command).
 Later on, the expired offer can get finally deleted as a result of another transaction (such as another OfferCreate) if the server finds it while processing.

 If an OfferCreate transaction has an `Expiration` time that has already passed when the transaction first gets included in a ledger, the transaction does not execute the offer but still results in a `tesSUCCESS` transaction code.
 (This is because such a transaction could still successfully cancel another offer.)

 ### Auto-Bridging

-Any OfferCreate that would exchange two non-CSC currencies could potentially use CSC as an intermediary currency in a synthetic order book.
-This is because of auto-bridging, which serves to improve liquidity across all currency pairs by using CSC as a vehicle currency.
-This works because of CSC's nature as a native cryptocurrency to the CSC Ledger.
+Any OfferCreate that would exchange two non-STM currencies could potentially use STM as an intermediary currency in a synthetic order book.
+This is because of auto-bridging, which serves to improve liquidity across all currency pairs by using STM as a vehicle currency.
+This works because of STM's nature as a native cryptocurrency to the STM Ledger.
 Offer execution can use a combination of direct and auto-bridged offers to achieve the best total exchange rate.

 Example: _Anita places an offer to sell GBP and buy BRL.
 She might find that this uncommon currency market has few offers.
 There is one offer with a good rate, but it has insufficient quantity to satisfy Anita's trade.
-However, both GBP and BRL have active, competitive markets to CSC.
-Auto-bridging software finds a way to complete Anita's offer by purchasing CSC with GBP from one trader, then selling the CSC to another trader to buy BRL.
-Anita automatically gets the best rate possible by combining the small offer in the direct GBP:BRL market with the better composite rates created by pairing GBP:CSC and CSC:BRL offers._
+However, both GBP and BRL have active, competitive markets to STM.
+Auto-bridging software finds a way to complete Anita's offer by purchasing STM with GBP from one trader, then selling the STM to another trader to buy BRL.
+Anita automatically gets the best rate possible by combining the small offer in the direct GBP:BRL market with the better composite rates created by pairing GBP:STM and STM:BRL offers._

 Auto-bridging happens automatically on any OfferCreate transaction.
 [Payment transactions](#payment) _do not_ autobridge by default, but path-finding can find paths that have the same effect.